-- 7.2.1 Where a Respondent is a Minor, the CCES will provide Notice of the Report to the Respondent's parent/guardian. - 7.2.2 A response to a Report by a Minor will not be rejected by the CCES on the sole basis that it was provided to the CCES by the Minor and not their parent/guardian. - 7.2.3 The CCES may disclose the response or the information in the response to the Minor's parent/guardian, including having regard to factors such as the nature and circumstances of the alleged Prohibited Behaviour, the role of the Respondent in sport and the age of the Minor.
+- 7.2.1 Where a Respondent is a Minor, the CCES will provide Notice of the Report to the Respondent's parent/guardian. - 7.2.2 A response to a Report by a Minor will not be rejected by the CCES on the sole basis that it was submitted provided to the CCES by the Minor and not their parent/guardian. - 7.2.3 The CCES may determine that the CCES will disclose the response or the information in the response to the Minor's parent/guardian, including having regard to factors such as the nature and circumstances of the alleged Prohibited Behaviour, the role of the Respondent in sport and the age of the Minor.